-On the 14th of June 2019 the deportation/push back from Sarajevo (BiH) to Plužine (Montenegro) took place.
+On the 14th of June 2019, the pushback from Sarajevo (BiH) to Plužine (Montenegro) took place.
 In the morning of that day, one of the guards opened the cell door and ordered the respondent to leave the cell in order to be deported.
 On the same day, there was a deportation due to take place from Bosnia to Serbia, with around ten persons.
 In total there were eight persons deported to Montenegro, carried out by four police officers in two cars.
 The respondent knew the SFA officers already from the everyday life inside of the detention facility.
-It was the same SFA officers who worked as guards and who fulfilled the push back operations when inmates were to be deported.
+They were the same SFA officers who worked as guards and who fulfilled the pushback operations when inmates were to be deported.
 The brand of the car in which the respondent was taken was a white Volkswagen.
 Inside the car there was a window dividing the front part, where two officers were sitting and the back part, where four detainees were sitting.
 The second car was a white Peugeot.
 The respondent received all his personal belongings back.
-But one of the deported group, an Algerian man who had 1,500 € with him when he was arrested, only received 500 € back.
+But the respondent reported that one of the deported group, an Algerian man who had 1,500 € with him when he was arrested, only received 500 € back.

 In Hum/šćepan Polje the eight deported former prisoners were transferred via the official border crossing point from BiH to MNE.
 The Bosnian officer who had driven the respondent handed out one paper per person, including four documents in total, to the Montenegrin officers at the border.
 Inside the border crossing point an exchange occured whereby the eight persons were moved into cars with Montenegrin license plates.
 For every person the Bosnian officers handed two paper documents to the Montenegrin police officers who then brought the transit group from the border crossing point to Plužine.